JessicaBarnett/JessicaBarnett.github.io/docs/NOTES.md

     </>
 ))}
 ```
-- conditional rendering in jsx
+- conditional rendering in jsx with &&
 ```jsx
 { hasMoreInfo() &&
     <button onClick={onMoreInfoClick}>more info</button>